Sophwrd/LondonQuest/README.md

 ### Features
 - **Discover London:** discover different areas of London by enganging with different characters!
 - **Practice your English:** practice your English by making grammar and vocabulary choices!
 - **Unlock scenes:** your choice matters and different choices bring you to new scenes and even might allow you to collect items to help you on your journey!
+- **Feedback:** see what grammar and vocabulary exercises you still need to practice with immediate feedback and links useful websites containing grammar rules.
+- **Counter:** see how many answers you can get right and how many points you can get at the end!

 ## How to Play
 1. Download the zip file and then unzip it.